zagatoflint/apiTestSuite/README.md

 You will need to get a Yelp apikey to run this example, signup for one from here: https://www.yelp.com/developers/documentation/v3/authentication

-Update this environment file with your apikey:
+Update this environment file with your apikey, replace _"YOUR_YELP_DEVELOPER_KEY"_ with your yelp apikey.

     Yelp.postman_environment.json

-Replace _"YOUR_YELP_DEVELOPER_KEY"_ with your yelp apikey.

 ## Running the collection from within postman: